Samuel-de-Oliveira/CanUseTimer/README.md

 timer created to work in a terminal or command prompt window.
 Because this the program is soft and run anywhere, it means that it can run in probally any computer with bad hardware and any operating system (Windows, Linux and MacOS X).
-And It's Open Source, you can install it for free and study the source code of program if you want.
+And It's Open Source project, it means that you can install it for free and study the source code of program if you want.

 In future I will create a grafical interface based in it, but I don't know a good grafical interface